Certificate IV Hazardous Areas Electrical – DARWIN

 - Maintenance Technician

 You can receive a statement of attendance for EEHA.
-It is the same course but due to legal restrictions you cannot get Cert IV as the course has a prerequisite of electrical license.
+It is the same course but due to legal restrictions, you cannot get Cert IV as the course has a prerequisite of an electrical license.
 Because you do not have an electrical license you cannot get Cert IV.

 You can check this article on our blog https://www.ausinet.com.au/what-is-the-difference-between-eeha-and-certificate-iv-hazardous-areas/ Some Human Resources departments are fine with an EEHA certificate (Electrical Equipment in Hazardous Areas) only but some ask for a full Certificate.
 It is always better to get a full Certificate IV in Hazardous Areas as it is a higher qualification and only takes one more day to complete compared to the EEHA course.
 EEHA is a skill set that is part of Certificate IV in Hazardous Areas.
 Having Certificate IV will also enable you to work in Supervisory positions.

 Recruiters might favour applicants with a Cert IV HA compared to EEHA.
-If they get several similar profiles, this would be what sets you out from the others and give you more chances to get the job compared to someone who just has an EEHA Certificate.
+If they get several similar profiles, this would be what sets them out from the others and give them more chances to get the job compared to someone who just has an EEHA Certificate.